Pastors & Program Staff

 Ray Chairez has been our sexton since 2004.
 We count on Ray to look after our physical property, prepare areas for special events, and all janitorial matters.
 Ray thoroughly enjoys baseball, golf, and basketball.

 Jessica joined the WPC staff in February 2017 and moved to Austin the year before with her husband.
 She was born in Pittsburgh, PA and obtained her undergrad degrees from the University of Missouri, Columbia.
 Professionally, Jessica has worked in the non-profit realm for over 10 years and enjoys serving others.
 In her spare time, she likes to cook, travel, watch sports, catch live music and spend time outdoors with her dog.
-Jessica and her husband welcomed their first child in June 2017 (a son named Sawyer) and are excited for the adventure that awaits them!Email Jessica Green
+Jessica and her husband welcomed their first child in June 2017.Email Jessica Green